Azores Liberation Front: Recognition

 José de Almeida attempted repeatedly to negotiate with the U.S. Department of State, in order to gauge support for Azorean independence in the administration.
-Unfortunately for the FLA, after November 25th the proposal was rejected by the administration as unrealistic. covert actions of the Frente de Libertação dos Açores were possible, though, through nascent support.
+Unfortunately for the FLA, after November 25th the proposal was rejected by the administration as unrealistic.
+Covert actions of the Frente de Libertação dos Açores were possible, though, through nascent support.

 Protest

 Members of the FLA in Ponta Delgada, along with right-leaning members of the PPD and CDS and property-owners hoping to cause a change in government policy, associated with price of milk, meat, canned goods and potential agrarian reform, organized a protest on the 6 June 1975.
 Rapidly, the protest degenerated and the crowd marched on the Palace of Conceição, to demand the resignation of Civil Governor António Borges Coutinho, with cries of "Viva a Independência" and "A FLA basta para o MFA" heard.
 The Military Governor, General Altino Pinto de Magalhães did not intervene in the protests and the Governor resigned.
 What became known as the Micalense Farmers' Protest was the first political success for the members of the Front, but was short-lived: within a period of 24 hours members of the FLA, as well as sympathizers, were rounded-up throughout the islands and imprisoned.
 They were eventually released and prosecutions were dropped through lack of evidence.
 The protests would lead to the establishment of the Regional Junta of the Azores.

 On 12 August, members of the FLA stated that the movement would use violence in order to obtain its objectives of an independent archipelago.
-The group then approved several internal motions to force the transfer of members of the PCP and their sympathizers (including a parish priest) off the islands.
-Already, the movement had created a military wing, during a meeting in the Canaries, even as they had indicated their desire to abandon the armed struggle if Portugal followed the Grupo dos Nove.
+The group then approved several internal motions to force the transfer of members of the PCP and their sympathizers (including 3 parish priest) off the islands.
+Already, the movement had created a military far-right wing, during a meeting in the Canaries, even as they had indicated their desire to abandon the armed struggle if Portugal followed the Grupo dos Nove.
 A day later (19 August 1975) the headquarters of the PCP in Ponta Delgada and PCP MDP/CDE and MES in Angra do Heroísmo were destroyed.

 By 21 October, the FLA was denounced by their critics as acting with impunity on the islands of Terceira and São Miguel, with the support of civil and military authorities.
 Around this time the FLA's manifesto was proclaimed across the Radio Clube in Angra, resulting in some citizens banding together to create an Esquadrão da Noite for self-defense against the FLA.